get-crypto/rub/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to only run a P2P node, without a wallet, Dash Core can be compiled in disable-wallet mode with:
+When the intention is to only run a P2P node, without a wallet, Rub Core can be compiled in disable-wallet mode with:

     ./configure --disable-wallet